ydaniju/algernon/README.md

 ### Views
-Currently, view templates are handled through the Tilt gem, with the Erubis template engine.
-See https://github.com/rtomayko/tilt for more details.
+Currently, view templates are handled with the Erubis template engine.
+See https://rubygems.org/gems/erubis for more details.

 Views are mapped to actions in controllers.
 Thus the folder structure for storing views depends on the location of the controller/action.
-A view to be rendered for the new action in the SessionsController for example is saved as `new.html.erb` in the sessions folder, nested in the views folder.
+A view to be rendered for the new action in the TasksController for example is saved as `new.html.erb` in the tasks folder, nested in the views folder.
 A sample structure for a view file is:

 ```erb
 <div class = "form-part container-fluid">